Lessons learned about living in Hawaii

 Don’t try to change Hawaii

 You moved to Hawaii for paradise and that means here, now, people and place.
 In order to enjoy and be a part of a community, you should find peace and also a place that fits with your ideal of living in Hawaii and in synchronicity with your environment.
-Accepting all the good and bad, limited resources and materials and other needs makes you more resourceful and appreciate what we have and the lifestyle we live here in Hawaii.
-You don’t need to change Hawaii, just your own ideas, beliefs, accepting changes and just blending in.
+How to live in Hawaii well by accepting all the good and bad, using limited resources and materials conservatively and appreciate what we have in Hawaii is the best attitude.

 Find people of like mind and community